Changes to the Temple Endowment

 Is it true that people used to be naked during the initiatory?

 Sort of.
-Until 2005 Latter-day Saints that went through initiatory in the temple only wore a loose robe (often called a "shield") that was open at the sides.
-Since then, individuals who receive their initiatory wear temple garments.[63]
+During the nineteenth century participants were reportedly naked during the washing and anointings, which used large quantities of water, were performed in tubs.[66]
+From the early twentieth century until 2005 Latter-day Saints that went through initiatory in the temple only wore a loose robe (often called a "shield") that was open at the sides.
+Since then, individuals who receive their initiatory wear temple garments.[67]

 I've heard about "penalties" in the temple endowment.
 What are those?